 “The Government has announced £1.8 billion of extra capital funding for the NHS.
 Investing a fraction of this in distributed energy technology would not only improve the resilience of trusts but would create long term savings that could be redirected towards new nurses, new infrastructure and protecting vital frontline services,” said Richard Hookway, CEO of Centrica Business.

 According to the report, there are 7 distributed technology types that could benefit large energy users.
 These are:

 - Battery storage

 - Small-scale power generation (including solar, wind and gas generators)

 - Electric vehicle (EV) charging

-What’s more, the report also mentions emerging technologies.
+What’s more, the report also mentions emerging energy technologies.
 These include hydrogen, green gas, microgrids and stationary fuel cells that could reach the mainstream.

 During the research process, Centrica Business Solutions came face to face with numerous obstacles.
 These included the low priority of energy projects in the public sector, a lack of awareness in terms of energy efficiency and decentralised energy opportunities, and the long-term policy uncertainty.
 The authors of the report have suggested ways to unlock the potential, from creating energy-specific capital spending allowances to ensuring a stable and long-term regulatory climate.